satyakonmsft/skype-docs/Skype/SDN/articles/debugging-the-sdn-interface-dialog-listener.md

 ﻿---
-title: Debugging and Troubleshooting the SDN Interface Dialog Listener
+title: Troubleshooting the SDN Interface Dialog Listener
 description: Describes how to debug and troubleshoot the SDN Interface Dialog Listener and outlines installation and verifying operations of Dialog Listener.
 TOCTitle: Debugging the SDN Interface Dialog Listener ms:assetid: 0dade195-3eee-4b8d-8510-33bd78927442